microsoft/mdatp-devicecontrol/windows/printer/Allow any printer.md

-# Device control policy sample: Scenario 4
+# Device control policy sample: Allow any printer

 Description: A sample policy
-Device Type: Windows Removable Device
+Device Type: Windows Printer

 A device control policy is a combination of [policy rules](#policy-rules), [groups](#groups) and [settings](#settings).
 This sample is based on the [sample files](#files).